 What Is Kinking in Snakes?

 Kinking is a health condition where the snake’s spine is bent at odd angles.
 If you’re familiar with the human condition of scoliosis, kinking is quite similar to that.
-The snake will be born with these odd bends in their spine, which will become more pronounced and evident as they age.
+The snake will be born with these odd bends in its spine, which will become more pronounced and evident as it ages.

-Unfortunately, there is no way to correct kinking.
+Unfortunately, there is no cure.
 However, it isn’t necessarily something you have to worry about.
-If the snake only has one small kink, it won’t affect them—they will be able to move, eat, and live as they would normally.
+If the snake only has one small kink at the end of its tail, it won’t affect it.
+The snake will be able to move, eat, and live as it would normally.

 Moderate kinking, though, can stop the snake from being able to digest its food.
-That’s because of the sharp bends in their body prevent them from moving food through their digestive system.
+The sharp bends in its body prevent it from moving food through its digestive system.
 Very bad kinking can stop the snake from hatching.

 What Causes Kinks in Snakes?

-Caramel ball pythons are an example—caramel offspring have a higher rate of kinking than regular ball pythons.
+Caramel ball python offspring have a higher rate of kinking than regular ball pythons, for example.
 This suggests that kinking is caused by a genetic abnormality, although it hasn’t yet been properly identified.

 Some breeders think that vitamin and mineral deficiencies, for instance in calcium or vitamin D, can make kinking more likely.
-This hasn’t yet been backed up by research, however.
+This hasn’t yet been backed up by scientific research, though.

 In particular, temperature fluctuations during incubation or gestation affect the snake in some way.
-It’s unclear whether temperature changes exacerbate a genetic issue, or whether they cause kinking all by themselves — the more severe the temperature fluctuations, the more severe the kinking.
+It’s unclear whether temperature changes exacerbate a genetic issue, or whether they cause kinking all by themselves.

 What to Do with a Kinked Snake

-However, if your snake hatches and they have significant kinking all along their back, you may have to euthanize them (or get the euthanized by a vet.)
+However, if your snake hatches and it has significant kinking all along its back, you may have to euthanize the snake.